Richard Spencer's appearance draws ire of Texas A&M officials, students

 At the same time, Texas A&M University President Michael K. Young noted in a statement, the right of free speech must be acknowledged.
 But to show solidarity, Smith will partake in the university's "Aggies United" event at Kyle Field that will feature actor Hill Harper, journalist Roland Martin, and Holocaust survivor Max Glauben, among others.
 The event is being held during the time that Spencer plans to speak.

-Elsewhere on campus, protesters are expected to demonstrate in an effort to drown out Spencer's vitriolic message.
+Elsewhere on campus, protesters are expected to demonstrate in an effort to drown out Spencer's message.

+The Texas Aggie Democrats held a sign-making event Monday evening, encouraging students to "bring yourself and ideas for slogans."
+The Council for Minority Student Affairs, meanwhile, planned to present "a counter-talk on racist speech on college campuses" that will begin at the same time as Spencer's address.

-"We have a responsibility to take a measured action to counter white nationalism and white supremacy," said Nicholas Meindl, grad student at Texas A&M who planned to protest Spencer's speech.
+"We have a responsibility to take a measured action to counter white nationalism and white supremacy," said Nicholas Meindl, a graduate student at Texas A&M who planned to protest Spencer's speech.

 'We pledge to move forward'

-Regarding the potential backlash, Wiginiton told CNN affiliate KBTX that Spencer's appearance is "reminiscent of civil rights events of the 1960's era, which were often met with whiskey bottles and baseball bats."
+Regarding the potential backlash, Wiginton told CNN affiliate KBTX that Spencer's appearance is "reminiscent of civil rights events of the 1960's era, which were often met with whiskey bottles and baseball bats."

-To him, the event needed to go on , not only to exercise a right of free speech, but to further the cause of white supremacy.
+To him, the event needed to go on, not only to exercise a right of free speech, but to further the cause of white supremacy.

 "We pledge to move forward," said Wiginton.